The 7 Roles of a Manager: Key Terms for Effective Leadership

 So, what is culture?
 It’s the living, breathing persona of a business, capturing the norms, values and behaviors of the business.
 It defines how interact and work together.
 I have often explained this as having core ideologies, i.e., core values and purpose, and labeled it synonymously by the terms operating agreements, code of behavior, rules of engagement, etc.

 Like personalities, not all cultures are alike.
 The culture in the military is hierarchical, and values and behaviors are prescribed by the top brass.
-This might be the case in a family business dominated by a patriarch or matriarch.
+This might be the case in a dominated by a patriarch or matriarch.
 An open culture, by contrast, might be found in a community-based organization where there is a more level playing field OR a family business where individuals move almost seamlessly between roles in the business.
 One day, a family business member might be in and the next day in operations, for example.
 Another culture with a different set of normative behaviors is a distributed culture – one that might be found in an agile, lean startup or software company or where divisions/departments and individuals have their leading indicator measures and visibility is shared with other departments.

-Whatever the culture, the person accountable (or responsible) for communicating the narrative about your company’s culture must diligently enforce it to strengthen the bonds between people and departments and foster collaboration, , and a sense of belonging.
+Whatever the culture, the person accountable (or responsible) for communicating the narrative about your company’s culture must diligently enforce it to strengthen the bonds between people and departments and foster collaboration, innovation, and a sense of belonging.

 The best managers lead by example, promoting a culture of respect, inclusivity, and continuous improvement.
 By prioritizing culture, managers ensure a supportive environment where employees can thrive and contribute their best.